dxwc/turk-system/phase_I_report/phase_I_report.md

 1. Client follows login button/link present on most page views including main
-2. On developers mark on completion of project
+2. After developers marks on completion of the project
-    1. Client is asked to rate the delivered product and sends the ratings to super-user
+    1. Client is asked to rate the delivered product and send the ratings to super-user
 3. For rating:
     + \>= 3 : The developer receives the full remaining amount held by super